bagisto/user-guide/src/configure/custom-scripts.md

 Custom scripts are personalized pieces of code created to add specific functions or features to the software, enhancing its capabilities uniquely.

-Here, in this specified section, Admin can write CSS and JS code.
-At the end, it will automatically append the code to the master file.
+Here the admin can write CSS and JavaScript that is added to every storefront page of the channel being configured.

 **Steps to Add Custom Scripts**

-To add **Custom Scripts**, go to the Admin panel: **Configure >> Content**.
+To add **Custom Scripts**, go to the Admin panel: **Configure >> General >> Content**, and find the **Custom Scripts** section.
+The two fields are per channel.
 You will see the following options:

 ### Custom CSS